nhejazi/nhejazi/README.md

-I'm an [academic (bio)statistician](https://www.hsph.harvard.edu/profile/nima-s-hejazi/) working at the interface of causal inference, debiased (or targeted) machine learning, semi-parametric statistics, and computational statistics.
+I'm an [academic (bio)statistician](https://www.hsph.harvard.edu/profile/nima-s-hejazi/) working at the interface of causal inference, debiased and/or targeted machine learning, semi-parametric statistics, statistical machine learning, and computational statistics.

-- I currently manage the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group focused on developing theory, methods, and open-source software for causal-analytic and statistical learning, most often for application to problems in the biomedical and public health sciences.
+- I currently manage the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group focused on developing theory, methods, algorithms, and open-source software for causal-analytic and statistical learning, most often inspired by open questions in the biomedical and public health sciences.
 - A while ago, I co-created and served as a core developer for the [`tlverse` project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source